Idaho surrogacy laws & gestational process guidelines

 Pre-birth orders are not available in Idaho under any circumstance.
 Only intended parents using their own egg or sperm can be granted a post-birth parentage order.
 If no intended parent shares a genetic relationship with the child, then a full adoption must be completed post-birth.

-Q: Are Surrogacy Contracts (Whether Compensated or Altruistic) Enforceable in Idaho?
+Are Surrogacy Contracts (Whether Compensated or Altruistic) Enforceable in Idaho?

-A: Since Idaho does not have a statutory rule on this, there is not a specific set of guidelines for when an Idaho judge may uphold the validity of a surrogacy arrangement.
+Since Idaho does not have a statutory rule on this, there is not a specific set of guidelines for when an Idaho judge may uphold the validity of a surrogacy arrangement.

-Q: Are There Any Particular Laws for Parents Outside the United States Who Complete a Surrogacy in Idaho?
+Are There Any Particular Laws for Parents Outside the United States Who Complete a Surrogacy in Idaho?

-A: Yes.
+Yes.
 These Idaho surrogacy laws also apply to intended parents who live in other states.
 International intended parents and intended parents who live in another state needing to complete an adoption after birth cannot take advantage of a stepparent adoption in Idaho because the state requires a six-month minimum residency in Idaho before an adoption petition can be filed.

 International intended parents who need to complete a stepparent or second-parent adoption will need to finish this legal step in another state.

-Q: When do Intended Parents Need to Complete an Adoption After Birth?
+When Do Intended Parents Need to Complete an Adoption After Birth?

-A: Since only intended parents who have a genetic connection to the child can obtain a post-birth parentage order, any intended parent who has no genetic relationship to their child born via surrogacy must complete an adoption after birth but they must meet the six-month residency requirement before an adoption petition can be filed.
+Since only intended parents who have a genetic connection to the child can obtain a post-birth parentage order, any intended parent who has no genetic relationship to their child born via surrogacy must complete an adoption after birth, but they must meet the six-month residency requirement before an adoption petition can be filed.

-Q: Does Idaho Allow Second-Parent Adoptions?
+Does Idaho Allow Second-Parent Adoptions?
 Who Would Need to Complete a Second-Parent Adoption vs. a Stepparent Adoption (If Applicable)?

-Stepparent adoptions are available to Idaho residents, whether married or unmarried when at least one of the intended parents is genetically related to the child
+Stepparent adoptions are available to Idaho residents, whether married or unmarried when at least one of the intended parents is genetically related to the child.

-Q: If Intended Parents Cannot Complete a Second Parent Adoption, How Can Unmarried Non-biological Intended Parents Protect their Parental Rights?
+If Intended Parents Cannot Complete a Second-Parent Adoption, How Can Unmarried Non-biological Intended Parents Protect Their Parental Rights?

-A: If intended parents in Idaho are not residents of the state, they will need to return to their own state to protect their parental rights through a post-birth adoption order.
+If intended parents in Idaho are not residents of the state, they will need to return to their own state to protect their parental rights through a post-birth adoption order.
 The Idaho Office of Vital Records will typically honor a second-parent adoption order from another state and update the birth certificate accordingly.

-Q: What Happens in Cases Where Intended Parents use a Donor Egg, Sperm or Embryo?
+What Happens in Cases Where Intended Parents Use a Donor Egg, Sperm or Embryo?

 Monica Cockerille